Vaultmicro/uvc_frame_detector/README.md

 ### Log_test, Log_test_t, Log_test_g
 Gets txt file from wireshark, File>Export Packet Dissections>As Plain Text>Details: All expanded
 Use tests/change_shark/shkwhl_b for bulk shkwhl_i for iso
-And modify the lost_test code to find designate txt file, run. _t stands for tui, _g stands for gui
+And modify the log_test code to find designate txt file, run. _t stands for tui, _g stands for gui
 Auto controlconfig is not programmed.

 ### Test_packet_handler